mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 - [User Power Moves](https://github.com/jenkinsci/job-dsl-plugin/wiki/User-Power-Moves)
 - [Real World Examples](https://github.com/jenkinsci/job-dsl-plugin/wiki/Real-World-Examples)

-I plan to write a post about my personal experience with using Job DSL plugin.
+I plan to write a post about my personal experience with Job DSL plugin.

 Jenkins Job DSL plugin was a game changer for me personally.
 When I started working at new place a while ago, I had year and a half experience with Bamboo and acted as a strong Bamboo advocate initially.
 Until the moment I discovered unlimited power of Job DSL plugin.
 I personally can't imagine going back to Bamboo and dealing with UI to update dozens of similar plans by hand.

-That said, I still like Bamboo very much, particurarly the way it integrates with the rest of Atlassian products.
+That said, I still like Bamboo very much, particularly the way it integrates with the rest of Atlassian products.
 I hope Atlassian will implement Build Plan DSL plugin or provide API to make it happen.
-[Bamboo Trade Depot Plugin](https://marketplace.atlassian.com/plugins/com.carolynvs.trade_depot) is the only thing that _could_ match Job DSL plugin, but unfortunatelly it's not even close.
+[Bamboo Trade Depot Plugin](https://marketplace.atlassian.com/plugins/com.carolynvs.trade_depot) is the only thing that _could_ match Job DSL plugin, but unfortunately it's not even close.

 ## Build Plan/Project Structure